-- 1. Click the Site Health banner () on the Instant On home page. - 2.
+- 1. Tap the Site Health banner ($\downarrow \downarrow \downarrow$) on the Instant On home page. - 2.
 On the Site Health main page, you will see the details of the latest alert.
-Click Show all alerts.
+Click Show alert history.
 The Alerts page displays a list of all the alerts received by the app, including the active alerts and the ones that have been cleared. - 3.
-Click the arrow (>) next to the alert.
-The details of the alert is displayed.
+Tap the alert you want to acknowledge and view the Probable causes and Recommended actions you can take to clear the alert.